tfursten/RNAsieve/README.md

   --seed-interval 5
 ```

-By default, the output files will be:
+The output files will be prefixed with `matched_` and `filtered_`:
 - `matched_reads_R1.fastq.gz`, `matched_reads_R2.fastq.gz` For reads that matched index
 - `filtered_reads_R1.fastq.gz`, `filtered_reads_R2.fastq.gz` For reads that did not match index

-You can override output prefixes or formats with:
+You can override output formats with:
-- `--matched-prefix`
-- `--filtered-prefix`
 - `--output-format` (`fastq`, `fastq.gz`, `fasta`, `fasta.gz`)
+- Dummy quality scores will be added if converting from fasta to fastq

 ---